Major Technological Innovations in Healthcare Appointment Scheduling Software

 According to the Pew Research Center, 85% of Americans owned a smartphone in 2021, up dramatically from the 35% that owned a smartphone in 2011.
 In just ten years, smartphones went from something just over one-third of Americans had to a highly accessible, extremely widespread piece of technology.
 Naturally, since consumers spend a massive amount of time using smartphones, it has significantly impacted healthcare appointment scheduling software.

-Accessing online appointment scheduling software through a smartphone may feel like something that has been around for a while, but this regular part of everyday life has only been that way for 10-15 years.
+Using a smartphone for online appointment scheduling is now commonplace, but it has only been so for 10-15 years.
 This innovation has fueled a vast number of people that use smartphones for healthcare appointment scheduling.
 To match consumers’ demand for this form of appointment scheduling, QLess has a mobile app and a mobile-optimized web browsing version for their mobile users.

 Artificial Intelligence and Automation

 We have all heard the talk recently about Artificial Intelligence, or AI.
-Software like ChatGPT has shown us that a new age is upon us, one where we can rely on AI technology to fulfill several important roles.
-AI tech has been around for years, but improvements have been dramatic in the past decade and even the past couple of years.
+Software like ChatGPT demonstrates a new era where AI can perform vital tasks.
 AI technology continues to improve every year, presenting incredible applications across industries.
 One of the ways this technology is being used is to help control and automate appointment scheduling and queue processes.

 With modern healthcare appointment scheduling software, enterprises gain a solution that can automate and manage their medical appointments.
 This plays out across several aspects of the QLess core features.
 Enterprises can configure their appointment policies, such as certain kinds of appointments can only be scheduled on certain days, there has to be a specific amount of idle time for employees between appointments, and so on.
 Then, when customers book appointments, these policies are enforced.
 As well, the AI technology automatically updates the system when customers change appointments, or anything of a similar nature happens.